 If you are a frequent traveller, you have to pick a laptop with data connectivity.
 So, without the use of any external data dongles or smartphones, you can use independent data for the laptop.

 The answer to this question is entirely subjective.
 Because the best configuration laptop for one person may not be the best configuration laptop for another.

-We are summarizing these laptop requirements to enable you to finalize the features of the laptop you need.
+We are summarizing these laptop specifications or requirements to enable you to finalize the features of the laptop you need.